 Types of Whitening

-We recommend that people in Coral Gables, FL schedule an appointment with Dr. Amador and Dr. Chazez, instead.
+We recommend that people in Coral Gables, schedule an appointment with Dr. Mirtha Amador instead.
 Our professional tooth whitening solutions can transform the appearance of your teeth in a dynamic way.
 This is partially due to the strength of the solution that we use.
 Professional grade whitening gel can whiten teeth by eight shades or more vs. around two shades with store bought solutions.
 If you are looking for immediate and dramatic results, in-office whitening is a far better option.

 Coral Gables Tooth Whitening